 The Computer of Meditation

-The Best Answers Come Through Meditation presents Chapter 11 from Freedom Through Understanding and is based on teachings given by Lama Yeshe with Lama Zopa Rinpoche at the Royal Holloway College in England in 1975 during the Lamas’ first trip to Europe and edited by Nicholas Ribush with multimedia presentation by Megan Evart.
+The Best Answers Come Through Meditation presents Chapter 11 from Freedom Through Understanding and is based on teachings given by Lama Yeshe with Lama Zopa Rinpoche at the Royal Holloway College in England in 1975 during the Lamas’ first trip to Europe.
+Edited by Nicholas Ribush.
+Multimedia presentation by Megan Evart.

 Whenever human problems arise, instead of getting nervous and worried, you’re better off meditating and checking up.
 Meditation is like a computer—whenever regular people have a problem, they turn to their computer for answers; similarly, whenever meditators have a problem, they meditate.
 And through meditation they get answers.
 The answers are there; the calm, clear mind gives knowledge-wisdom the space to come up with answers.
 The foggy mind is an obstacle; it makes the answers invisible.
 So meditation really is the best way to check up and find solutions to your problems.

 We usually think we get answers by asking questions and that’s true up to a point; certain things can be answered that way.
 But if you’re unaware, even if the lama gives you a good answer, it doesn’t really register; it goes right over your head.
 That’s because the way you’re asking is not serious.
 If you want to question something deeply and really, seriously meditate on it, when the answer comes it’s so powerful.
 You become the answer, you become that knowledge; it doesn’t just remain as some kind of superficial fact.

 Often when you ask somebody a question and the person says, “This, this, this,” you might receive a little wisdom but we don’t consider that to be true knowledge.